bristol-su/control/README.md

 ## About The Project

-The SDK makes up the core functionality of the [Bristol SU Portal](https://github.com/bristol-su/portal).
+The control package provides a set of interfaces for creating a user management system, including groups and roles.

+It also provides a database implementation of these interfaces, leading to a zero-configuration package.
+Additionally, it provides a full API for accessing and changing data.

 ## Getting Started

 Usually, you will want to use the portal package.
-If you're building an integration with the portal, run the following command to install.
+This package is included with the SDK, but to pull it in alone, run

 ```sh
 composer require bristol-su/control
 ```

-See our [developer docs](https://docs.bristolsustaging.co.uk/books/module-development) for more information.
+See our [developer docs](https://docs.bristolsustaging.co.uk/books/framework-development/chapter/control) for more information.

 <!-- ROADMAP -->
 ## Roadmap